1980 Season Archive

 READ MORE >>

+— November 1st – Boulder Colorado 17, Iowa State 9 — In its history, Colorado has had as much success against the Cyclones from Ames as it had against any team in the Big Eight.
 Coming into the 1980 season, the Buffs had played Iowa State 35 times, losing only eight of those contests.
 Still, this was not unique.
-Notwithstanding some moderate success in the 1970′s (all four of the school’s bowl appearances up to 1980 had taken place between 1971 and 1978 – all losses), Iowa State consistently battled Kansas State for the title of Big Eight doormat, with neither school ever claiming a Big Eight football title.
-It was not surprising, then, that Iowa State was consistently Colorado’s choice for a homecoming opponent.
+Notwithstanding some moderate success in the 1970’s (all four of the school’s bowl appearances up to 1980 had taken place between 1971 and 1978 – all losses), Iowa State consistently battled …

 READ MORE >>

+— October 25th – Boulder No. 9 Nebraska 45, Colorado 7 — Just what the Buffs needed.
 An 0-6 season record, with once-beaten and 9th-ranked Huskers coming to town.
 Nebraska, led by running backs Jarvis Redwine and sophomore sensation Roger Craig, was on its way to leading the nation in rushing and a 10-2 record.
 Matching the final 45-7 result of the Missouri game from the week before was not intentional, unless, of course, Nebraska had decided in advance to set the score.
-With the way the Buffs were playing, naming the score in the locker room before the game started would have been the most difficult decision Nebraska head coach Tom Osborne would have had to make all day.
+With the way the Buffs were playing, …

 READ MORE >>